skwid138/Prime-code-challenge-3/README.md

 If NOT created, use the info below.

-Table created in "omega" database:
+Table created in "treatsDB" database:

 ```SQL
 CREATE TABLE treats (